COVID vaccines tested on real-world variants in Israel | DW | 20.04.2021

 Reports suggest that the outbreak in the retirement home involves the B.1.1.7 variant.
 The variant was originally identified in the United Kingdom and has since become a dominant strain around the world, including Germany, where a leading epidemiologist, Christian Drosten, has said "we may as well stop testing for it."

-A study in the medical journal The Lancet suggests that the B.1.1.7 variant is not deadlier than the original virus, but it is considerably to be more infectious.
+A study in the medical journal The Lancet suggests that the B.1.1.7 variant is not deadlier than the original virus, but it is considered to be more infectious.

 Other variants of concern, as they are called, have been detected in South Africa, Brazil and, most recently, one called B1617, which is thought to have caused a sharp rise in cases in India.